 Firstly, babies enjoy having interesting things to look at.
 They zoom in on contrasting patterns, such as black and white stripes and targets.
 Similarly, mobiles with bright objects hung over a changing table or bassinet will fascinate baby.
 Musical toys selected just for babies will calm baby during fussy periods.
 Soft rubber and plastic handles are great for baby to get his hands on as he learns to grasp objects.
 Toys provide a great way for you to focus baby’s attention and most importantly, promote specific developmental milestones as you have fun bonding and interacting with your little one.

 During the first few months of life, your baby’s body will begin to “loosen up” from a tightly flexed posture to a more open and relaxed tone.
 He will begin to stretch his arms and legs out more and develop the beginnings of head control.
 Leg strength will increase and baby will be able to briefly bear his weight while standing.
 Here are some ways you can promote gross motor skills through interactive play:

 - Enjoy some face to face “tummy time” together on the floor to strengthen baby’s neck.

 - Lay your baby underneath a play gym to give those swinging arms and kicking legs something to connect with.
 Sit next to your baby to cheer him on.

 - Babies are soothed by gentle rocking movements, whether in your arms or snuggled quietly in an infant seat.

 - Encourage baby to reach and roll by placing a favorite toy nearby.

-- Each time baby grasps your finger, or grabs a toy from your hand, you make another connection with your baby.
+- Each time baby grasps your finger or grabs a toy from your hand results in another connection with your baby.

 - From fingers to toys, babies love to taste everything they can get their hands on.
 Encourage your baby to explore objects with all his senses.